 If you are unable to continue walking while out on the route, one of our support vehicles will transport you to the next pit stop, or ahead to camp, where you can rest and get medical attention if you need it.
 Your safety is always our first concern.

-For events with an outdoor camp (Dallas/Fort Worth, San Diego and Seattle), camp includes a dining tent, where you will eat a catered dinner and breakfast, and shower trucks for washing up.
+For the San Diego 3-Day, camp includes a dining tent, where you will eat a catered dinner and breakfast, and shower trucks for washing up.
 There will be a “3-Day Lounge” for relaxation and socialization, a stage for nightly announcements and entertainment, and much more.